Our Top Free Resource

 This comprehensive estate planning kit helps you protect your family and establish your legacy.
 FREE!Download My Kit

-You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Breck School without having to pay income taxes on the money.
-Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at Breck.
+With the IRA charitable rollover, if you are 70½ years old or older, you can take advantage of a simple way to help our mission and receive tax benefits in return.
+You can give up to $100,000 annually from your IRA directly to a qualified charity such as Breck School without having to pay income taxes on the money.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Legal name: Breck School

 Address: 123 Ottawa Ave N, Golden Valley, MN 55422

 Take advantage of this tax-smart gift opportunity.
 Download our FREE guide Make the Most of Your Retirement Plan Assets: Avoid Taxation and Support Our Work.View My Guide